Business Economics BSc Honours

 The course begins with a thorough grounding in economics and an appreciation of the part economic history has played in shaping the evolution of economic thought.
-At Level 5 the course features core modules in the application of economic theories.
-At Level 6 you will explore contemporary economic debates and develop your economic forecasting tools.
+At Level 5 the course involves more advanced study of macroeconomics and microeconomics, and the application of economic theory in research and appraisal.
+At Level 6 you will explore contemporary economic policy debates and develop your econometric analysis and forecasting skills.

 At each level you will be offered a choice of applied economic option modules as well as more general business modules and the opportunity to study a language.

 Teaching methods focus on active student learning through seminars, workshops, problem-based and blended learning (including group work) designed to engage your interest.
 Assessment methods may include essays, reports, case studies, and in-class tests as well as time-constrained exams.

 Subjects of study